2021 French Grand Prix: Qualifying

-Bottas's 90.735-second lap time was the fastest in the second session (Q2), where most drivers set their times on the medium tyres.
+Bottas's 90.735-second lap time was the fastest in the second session (Q2), where most drivers set their times on the medium tyres, with soft tyres only giving a small speed advantage over the medium compound.
 Russell used the soft tyres for his first run, before improving on the mediums on his second run, while Alfa Romeo Racing driver Antonio Giovinazzi changed to the softs to beat Russell to thirteenth.
 Alpine F1 Team driver Esteban Ocon was unable to replicate his pace in Q1 during this session and qualified eleventh.
 Vettel similarly found himself slower in Q2, qualifying twelfth.
 Norris had to abandon his final run because his car was running out of fuel, but his earlier time was sufficient to allow him to progress to the final segment.
 Schumacher's Q1 crash meant his Haas was too badly damaged to participate in Q2, although the team were able to repair the damage before the race without incurring penalties.

 Verstappen set the fastest time of the final segment (Q3) to claim pole position ahead of Hamilton.
 While Hamilton set the fastest time through the first sector, Verstappen was quickest through the second and third, and set a time a quarter of a second faster than his rival.
 The soft tyres used in Q3 were prone to overheating through the final sector, and the Red Bull car's better ability to handle this problem gave them an advantage over Mercedes.
 Verstappen was also the only driver to set a time under ninety seconds, with an average speed of 233.7 km/h for a time of 89.990 seconds.
 This was the fifth pole of Verstappen's career and the first for Red Bull at the French Grand Prix.
+It was Verstappen's first pole position since the opening round of the 2021 season at the Sakhir circuit in Bahrain.
 Hamilton was glad, as he felt the result disproved claims that a chassis swap with teammate Bottas was negatively affecting his performance.
+Hamilton also noted that numerous set-up changes had been made to the car since the beginning of free-practice, describing it as a "tricky weekend".
 Bottas and Pérez qualified third and fourth, with Mercedes boss Wolff feeling that his team's cars were not the fastest.
 The Mercedes cars were slower in a straight line than the Red Bull cars, with Wolff saying that they could not gain straight-line performance without losing more time in corners.
+The two constructors had differing design philosophies, with the higher rake of the Red Bull allowing them to use a smaller rear wing than Mercedes.
 Pérez hit a kerb during his final attempt, which slowed him down.